 The Wabanakis of Maine and the Maritimes: A Resource By and About Penobscot, Passamaquoddy, Maliseet, Micmac and Abenaki Indians

 The Wabanakis of Maine... is organized into four parts: historical overview, lesson plans, readings, and fact sheets.
 It contains many excellent line drawings and photographs.
 Also included are a bibliography and a list of resources that includes native governments, organizations, museums, and other institutions, as well as books and audio visual materials.
 This resource was created with support from the American Friends Service Committee (AFSC).
-For more information about check out the related ERIC site or download a PDF of the entire book.
+The newer version of the text with clearer photos is available for download.
+For more information about check out the related ERIC site.

 AFSC has also compiled a folder of resources to support the teaching of Wabanaki History, Culture, and Contemporary Issues.